OSGeo/gdal/gdal/doc/source/user/virtual_file_systems.rst

     # ogrinfo a shapefile in a zip file on an ftp:

     ogrinfo -ro -al -so /vsizip//vsicurl/ftp://user:password@example.com/foldername/file.zip/example.shp

+(Note is also OK to say /vsizip/vsicurl/... with a single slash.
+(But when writing documentation please still use two.))

 Drivers supporting virtual file systems
 ---------------------------------------